jaggre/conchbot/README.md

 Call it with %conch

-To wonder when you should ask again, %ask
+To wonder when you should ask again, %when

 To see what you should light up later, %blaze